Cleisthenes (Greek Κλεισθένης): Athenian politician, founder of the Athenian democracy.

 After a failed first operation,note[Herodotus, Histories 5.63; Aristotle, Athenian Constitution 19.5.] the Spartan king Cleomenes I intervened in Athens, besieged Hippias on the Acropolis, expelled the tyrant, and handed over power to the Athenian magistrates (511/510 BCE).note[Herodotus, Histories 5.64-65; Aristotle, Athenian Constitution 19.5-6.]
 Now, the aristocrats started to quarrel, especially Cleisthenes, who had made possible the overthrow of the tyrant, and Isagoras, who secured his election for the archonship in 508/507.

-To counter Isagoras' seizure of power, Cleisthenes introduced reforms, which gave power to the demos, the people's assembly.
+To counter Isagoras' seizure of power, Cleisthenes introduced reforms, which gave power to the demos, the people's assembly, which met on the Pnyx hill.
 This meant that he needed to create an alternative for the traditional power bases (which were called asty, "the city", paralia, "the coast", and mesogeios, "the plain") and sided with competing aristocratic clans.
 To achieve this, he divided the population into ten phylai, "tribes", which consisted of three parts (trittyes), which in turn consisted of a district in the city, on the coast, and on the plain.
 All in all, there were 139 districts (demoi).note[Herodotus, Histories 5.66-69, 6.131; Aristotle, Athenian Constitution 20.1.]

 These reforms broke the power bases of the old aristocrats and forced politicians to address meetings that were representative for the whole (male, free) population of Attica.
 Every Athenian citizen belonged to a local district, which was the basis for all elections, the rotation of offices, and membership of the Council of Five Hundred (Boule).